sara-sabr/ITStrategy/_pages/en/strategy-target-solution-delivery-model.md

   </tr>
   <tr>
     <td>Review IT Project intake process</td>
-    <td>Review IT Project intake processes and stakeholders involved to adjust them for recognizing and allowing the Alternate Delivery Model</td>
+    <td>Review IT Project intake processes and stakeholders involved to adjust them for recognizing and allowing the Target IT Solution Delivery Model</td>
     <td>
-      <b><i>BPMO</i></b><br>
+      <b><i>ITSM</i></b><br>
+      BPMO<br>
       BRM<br>
       EA
     </td>
   </tr>
   <tr>
     <td>Produce a Project Eligibility Guidance</td>
-    <td>Produce a guidance document to help decision makers (e.g. DGPOC) in identifying project candidates that can be eligible to use this alternate solution delivery model.
+    <td>Produce a guidance document to help decision makers (e.g. DGPOC) in identifying project candidates that can be eligible to use the Target IT Solution Delivery Model while the organization is still in transit towards the Target state.
 The guidance document would be a checklist of criteria a project needs to comply with to be eligible.</td>
     <td>
     <b><i>IT Strategy</i></b><br>
     BPMO<br>